 The International Studies track is designed to give students a global perspective, with courses in economics, international relations, political science, and international management, and with internships that have an international dimension.

 Summer 1: The Academic Phase

-You'll spend your first six weeks of the Summer Study Internship Program taking two 4-credit courses chosen from the following offerings in international studies.
+You'll spend your first six weeks of the Summer Study Internship Program taking two 4-credit courses chosen from offerings in international studies.

 - CAS EC 320 Economics of Less-Developed Regions

 - CAS IR 271 Introduction to International Relations

 - CAS IR 349 History of International Relations, 1900-1945